NGC 3074

-NGC 3074 is a barred spiral galaxy in the constellation of Leo.
+NGC 3074 is a barred spiral galaxy in the constellation of Leo Minor.
 Its velocity with respect to the cosmic microwave background is 5395±18 km/s, which corresponds to a Hubble distance of 79.57 ± 5.58 Mpc.
 It was discovered by German-British astronomer William Herschel on 28 March 1786.

 NGC 3074 is an active galaxy nucleus candidate, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.

 Supernovae

 Three supernovae have been observed in NGC 3074: